crispab/codekvast/README.md

 By using the Codekvast Warehouse, you can find out whether a certain method, class or package is safe to remove or not.

-*Codekvast collects the data, you combine that with your domain knowledge to make informed decisions about what is truly dead code that safely could be deleted.*
+*Codekvast collects the data.
+You then combine that with your domain knowledge to make informed decisions about what is truly dead code that safely could be deleted.*

 ### Performance